bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ## Probes (*_probes.tsv)

-Probes are physical devices used for recording animal ephys data.
+Probes are physical devices used for recording animal electrophysiology (ephys) data.
-They can be permanently implanted (chronic recordings) or inserted just for the recording (acute recordings).
+They can be permanently implanted (chronic recordings) or inserted temporarily for the recording (acute recordings).

 The probe positions and properties are stored in a `.tsv` file.
-This file contains the probe id, the type of recording (acute/chronic) and the probe coordinates.
+This file contains the probe ID, the type of recording (acute/chronic), and the probe coordinates.
+The surgical coordinates of the probe can be described using AP, DV, LR, yaw, pitch, and roll.

+These measurements follow the convention of the Pinpoint software for surgical planning and are intended to describe the surgical plan:

+### Translational Coordinates
+- `(0,0,0)` is assumed to be Bregma when working with rodents.
+- It may optionally be defined differently and **must** be defined for other species.
+- `x, y, z` represents posterior, ventral, and right directions, respectively, in micrometers (`µm`).

+### Rotational Coordinates
+- `(0,0,0)` corresponds to the probe facing up with the tip pointing forward.
+- Rotations are measured in degrees, clockwise, and around the tip.
+- For multi-shank probes, the “tip” of the probe is defined as the end of the left shank when facing the electrodes.

+#### Rotation Definitions:
+- **Yaw**: Clockwise rotation when looking down.
+- **Pitch**: Rotation in the direction of the electrode face.
+- **Roll**: Clockwise rotation when looking down at the probe.

+### ProbeInterface Library
+`ProbeInterface` is a library that defines a standard for specifying electrode layouts on probes.
+The `ProbeInterface` library includes layouts for many common probes.

+The `ProbeInterface` model corresponding to your probe can be referenced using:
+- `probeinterface_manufacturer`
+- `probeinterface_model`

+If provided, these should point to a `ProbeInterface` model in the `ProbeInterface` library,
+at the location:

 {{ MACROS___make_columns_table("microephys.microephysProbes") }}